-Chipotle and Pumpkin Seed-crusted Medallions of Wild Salmon
+Chipotle and Pumpkin Seed-crusted Salmon

 Serves: 6 to 8

-- 1 teaspoon chipotle powder (or more to taste!)
-Add to list
+- 1 teaspoon chipotle powder, or more to taste Add to list

-- 1/4 cup cilantro Add to list
+- 1/4 cup chopped fresh cilantro Add to list

 - Salt and pepper, to taste Add to list

-Place the pumpkin seeds in a food processor or blender and process until they reach the consistency of coarse cornmeal.
-Transfer to a bowl and add the chipotle powder, herbs, olive oil, lime juice and zest, and salt and pepper.
+Place pumpkin seeds in a food processor or blender and process until they reach the consistency of coarse cornmeal.
+Transfer to a bowl and add chipotle powder, herbs, olive oil, lime zest, juice, salt and pepper.
 Blend to form a paste.
 Add a little more olive oil if the consistency is a bit thick.

-Preheat your grill to high and place the salmon, skin-side down, on the grate.
-Cover the grill and cook the salmon until it is just done, about 12 to 15 minutes.
+Preheat your grill to high and place salmon, skin-side down, on the grate.
+Cover the grill and cook salmon until it is just done, 12 to 15 minutes.
 To check for doneness, slip a small knife into the center and pull apart the layers.
 If the flesh has become mostly opaque, the fish is done.

-Each serving: 410 cal, 25g fat (4g sat), 125mg chol, 200mg sodium, 3g carb, 1g fiber, 39g protein
+Each serving: 460 cal, 20g fat (4.5g sat), 140mg chol, 220mg sodium, 4g carb, 1g fiber, 0g sugars, 45g protein

 Recipe by, PCC Chef